Economic Linear Quadratic MPC With Non-Unique Optimal Solutions

-as we will prove that, under a quadratic strict pre-dissipativity assumption, it has the same solutions as the CGDARE.

-If it exists, we will denote as $P_\mathrm{s}$ the stabilizing solution to the CGDARE or rDARE, i.e., having the corresponding feedback $K_\mathrm{s}$ such that the eigenvalues of $A-B K_\mathrm{s}$ are all inside the unit circle.
-Note that we will prove later that, under some conditions that will turn out to be necessary for stability the two coincide and need therefore not be distinguished.
+If it exists, we will denote the unique stabilizing solution of the CGDARE or rDARE as $P_\mathrm{s}$, with corresponding feedback $K_\mathrm{s}$ such that the eigenvalues of $A-B K_\mathrm{s}$ are all inside the unit circle.
+We will prove later that, under conditions that will turn out to be necessary for stability, the solutions of the CGDARE and rDARE coincide such that they do not need to be distinguished.

 In order to prove our results, we will also exploit the Reverse Constrained Generalized Discrete-time Algebraic Riccati Equation (RCGDARE), defined as:

 where